Flag and seal of Illinois

-The Great Seal of the State of Illinois is the official emblem of the U.S. state, and signifies the official nature of a document produced by the state of Illinois.
-The flag of the state of Illinois consists of the seal of Illinois on a white background, with the word "Illinois" underneath the seal.
-The present seal was adopted in 1869, the flag bearing the central elements of the seal was adopted in 1915, and the word Illinois was added to the flag in 1970.
-In a 2001 survey by the North American Vexillological Association, the flag of Illinois was ranked 49th out of 72 different flags of states and territories, mainly in the US and Canada.
+The Great Seal of the State of Illinois is the official emblem of the U.S. state of Illinois, and signifies the official nature of a document produced by the state.
+The present seal was designed and proposed in 1868 and officially adopted in 1869.
+It depicts in profile a bald eagle perched on a rock with wings uplifted and holding a shield, with a banner in its beak and sunrise over water in the background.
+It replaced an earlier seal that was almost the same as the Great Seal of the United States, adopted when Illinois became a state in 1818.

+The flag of the state of Illinois bearing the central elements of the seal on a white field was adopted in 1915, and the word Illinois was added to the flag in 1970.

 Design

 The current flag depicts the Great Seal of Illinois, which was originally designed in 1819 and emulated the Great Seal of the United States.
 In the eagle's beak there is a banner with the state motto, "State Sovereignty, National Union."
 The dates on the seal, 1818 and 1868, represent the year Illinois became a state and the year in which the Great Seal was redesigned by Sharon Tyndale.
 Although "State Sovereignty" comes first in the motto, "State" is at the bottom and "Sovereignty" is upside-down.

-It is one of eight U.S. state flags to feature an eagle, alongside those of Iowa, Michigan, New York, North Dakota, Oregon, Pennsylvania and Utah.
+It is one of nine U.S. state flags to feature an eagle, alongside those of Iowa, Michigan, Missouri, New York, North Dakota, Oregon, Pennsylvania, and Wyoming.